OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-08.md

 ## 2 Chronicles 8:17

-Then Solomon went to Ezion-geber and to Eloth on the seashore in the land of Edom.
+Solomon then travelled to Ezion-geber and to Eloth on the seashore in the land of Edom.

 ---